LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/agent-file-sharing-overview.md

 ![](/img/agent-file-sharing-14.jpg)

 * The permissions to use the feature will be presented once the feature has been enabled by the account team.
 However, the feature will only be usable after it has been turned on in the account settings.
-* If a conversation was resumed and then closed, photo sharing will be disabled as a way to resume the conversation again (the agent will not be able to send a photo to the conversation).
+* If a conversation was resumed and then closed, file sharing will be disabled as a way to resume the conversation again (the agent will not be able to send a file to the conversation).
 * Custom widgets cannot send a file as a way to resume a conversation.
 * Animated gifs are not supported (will be sent as static gif).